Guide to Community Forms

 You can create a community form on a computer or tablet!
 However, it’s not possible to make a community form on a mobile phone.
 First log in to your account here or create an account here.
 Then click on the “Account” dropdown menu from the top of your screen and click on “Fundraising.”

 You’ll be brought to your My Fundraising page, where you can find tools to begin fundraising and see all of the forms you create to fundraise for your favorite groups!
 Look for the blue box titled “Create a new fundraising form” and click the orange button to search our directory of organizations that use ActBlue.

 Alternatively, you can open the Recent menu in the navigation bar at the top of your screen and follow the link at the bottom to the directory.

 The directory can also be found at this link or in the Tools section of the footer at the bottom of every page on our website.

 Type the name of the candidate, committee, or organization you want to fundraise for in the search box.

-Click your keyboard's "Enter" button to see the list of results (if you click a name in the dropdown instead, you will go to a contribution page where you can donate to that group).
-You can also find groups by selecting one of the links under "Groups and Funds," "Candidates For", or "State" in the gray box pictured above.
+Click your keyboard's "Enter" or “Return” button to see the list of results (if you click a name in the dropdown instead, you will go to a contribution page where you can donate to that group).
+You can also find groups by selecting one of the links under "Groups and Funds," "Candidates For," or "State" in the gray box pictured above.

 Both of these actions will return search results that include an orange “Create contribution form” button.
 Once you've found the group you want to fundraise for, click its "Create contribution form" button to start making your community form.